Crystal Structure Generation with Autoregressive Large Language Modeling: Introduction

-As such, we herein describe the CrystaLLM model, a tool for CSG trained on an extensive corpus of CIF files representing the structures of millions of inorganic solid-state materials.
-Unlike small molecule organic compounds, the generative modelling of inorganic crystals presents unique challenges: the structures are complex and periodic, are not readily described by simple graphs, and are imbued with different forms of symmetry.
-Moreover, they can be constructed from more than 100 different elements.
+As such, we herein describe the CrystaLLM model, a tool for crystal structure generation trained on an extensive corpus of CIF files representing the structures of millions of inorganic solid-state materials.
+Unlike small molecule organic compounds, the generative modeling of inorganic crystals presents unique challenges: the structures are complex and periodic, are not readily described by simple graphs, are imbued with different forms of symmetry, and can be constructed from more than 100 different elements.
 Even so, the model is capable of reliably generating correct CIF syntax and physically plausible crystal structures for many classes of inorganic compounds.
+Moreover, we demonstrate how sampling from the model can be improved using the Monte Carlo Tree Search (MCTS) algorithm \cite{coulom2006efficient, browne2012survey} together with a pre-trained graph-based neural network predictor of formation energy.